Roderick the Last of the Goths: Critical response

 An anonymous review in the September 1815 Christian Observer stated, "To the poem of Roderick, Mr. Southey has annexed a voluminous collection of notes.
 The taste of our elder authors in this respect is now entirely obsolete.
 Our Shakespeares and Miltons never thought it necessary to ballast their poetry with a mass of prose, and perhaps felt secure that, if they found the text, posterity would not fail to find the commentary."
 The review concluded, "Those productions, in the mean time, have a far more than compensating merit.
 On the present occasion, if the commentator of Roderick appears scarcely worthy of the poet, yet he must be a very fastidious, or a very dull reader, who does not find the evil of possessing the commentary, infinitely overpaid by the gratification of reading the poem."

 Another anonymous review, in the November 1815 British Review, declared, "The plot naturally claims our first notice, and we think that in this Mr. Southey has been very successful.
 It is highly dramatic, and affords scope for much play both of passion and feeling, though the latter predominates.
 Its materials are of heroic caliber, sufficiently dignified for the epic tone, yet blended with those topics to which a chord vibrates in every heart, and to relish which the common feelings of our nature are the only requisite qualification."
 Like the previous poem, the November review concluded with an emphasis on the notes: "We cannot conclude without entering a strong protest against the modern fashion of encumbering a poem with a body of notes, swelled by quotations, which nobody reads, and every body must pay for.
 It is a heavy tax on the reading part of the community, and we doubt whether it is one which answers in the end even to those who impose it".

 In 1909, Maurice Fitzgerald claimed, in regards to the description of Florinda's rape and confession, that "there are few scenes in English poetry of a more intense dramatic feeling".
 Ernest Bernhardt-Kabisch agreed and claimed the scene as "one of the most moving and successful of the poem, and, indeed, was Southey's own favorite."
 However, he went on to argue that "The scene is far from perfect.
 While the perversity of Florinda's past behavior represents an advance from the flatness of Southey's usual character portraits, it still lacks substance to be fully convincing.
 The brittle illogic of her action seems less an outgrowth of her psychology than a convenience for the poet, enabling him to exculpate the king without simply abandoning the rape motif of the legend.
 Even so [...] the scene is a touching one, and the predicament it recalls surprises by its humanity.
 For once Southey seems to have confronted reality without barricading himself behind moral absolutes."
-In 2006, William Spech claimed that Roderick was "the last of Southey's long poems, is also the greatest [...]
+In 2006, William Speck claimed that Roderick was "the last of Southey's long poems, is also the greatest [...]
 It is a fine, swashbuckling tale, and told with zest."